RedPointGlobal/redpoint-mdm/README.md

 kubectl get service rp-mdm-auth-tcp  # IP address of the MDM Authentication service
 ```
 ### Install MDM License
 Once you have MDM installed and obtained your activation key from Redpoint Support, you can proceed to activate MDM.
-Login to the Web UI using the default ```system/system``` username and password and provide the activation license as shown below.
+Login to the Web UI using the default username```system``` and password ```system```.
+Then input the activation license as shown below.
 ```sh
   - License URLs
       - For trial/demo: trial-license